 EXTERNAL CERTIFICATIONS

-Students will be eligible to write the following certification examinations upon graduation: (Note: Fees for these examinations are not included in tuition/supply fees.)
+As an option, students will be eligible to write the following external certifications prior to the start of Semester 3 (Note: Fees for these examinations are not included in tuition/supply fees):

 - CSA W47.1 Welder/Welder Operator Qualification